pbialas7/MachineLearning/Lectures/Probabilistic/README.md

 This notebook introduces very simple text classification based on Multinomial Naive Bayes.
 We will learn how to use text preprocesing tools from scikit-learn library and apply them to predict ratings of amazon reviews.

 We will also start doing some hyperparameters tuning, that is the parameters that control how the classifiers learn.

+### Gaussian (quadratic) Discriminative Analysis

+This notebook describes   classification method based, in spite of the name, on the same generative principle.
+In this approach the  sampling distribution for each class is assumed to be Multivariate Normal (Gaussian).
+This leads to classification regions being bounded by quadratic surfaces (curves), hence also the name Quadratic Discriminative Analysis.
+This  method encompasses as specialisation also Gaussian Naive Bayes and Linear Discriminative Analysis.